 - Do not eat sweet or sugary foods before bed.
 This may cause a blood sugar crash during the night, calling your adrenals into action.
 Commonly, this is associated with waking up around 3 AM.

 - Get a good night's sleep.
-Yes, lack of sleep and adrenal stress can become a vicious cycle.
+Lack of sleep and adrenal stress can too easily become a vicious cycle.

 How the Gut Relates to Stress

 When the gut is inflamed, infected, or not functioning properly, this is a major stressor on adrenal function and can potentially overwork and exhaust the immune system.
 A large mass of lymphoid tissue sits just beneath the gastrointestinal wall and is in constant dialogue with the other elements of the gut mucosal barrier, such beneficial microflora.
 The network of immune cells and the gastrointestinal tract are both systems in the body that are extraordinarily sensitive to each other and work in close proximity to one another.